UgljesaJovina/learning-cpp/4. Functions, classes and templates/README.md

 };
 ```

-Since multiple constructors can exist for a single class, we need to make sure they differ in their `signature`, just like regular functions; Function signature consisted of a `name` and a `parameter list`, but since we don't have names for constructors, and instead just the return type, we need to make them different with the `parameter list`; This was done, since our first constructor has **0** parameters and our second has **5**; Example:
+Since multiple constructors can exist for a single class, we need to make sure they differ in their `signature`, just like regular functions; `Function signature` consisted of a `name` and a `parameter list`, but since we don't have `names` for constructors, and instead just the return type, we need to make them different with the `parameter list`; In our example, this is done through the length of the param list, first constructor having **0** parameters and the second having **5**; Example:

 ```cpp
 Dog d1;